Code-Institute-Submissions/TonnyG95-MyHomeFrontend_JanResub/README.md

 ## Design Choices

 The main idea for the design of this app was to make it look luxurious since this is a real estate portal.
 However, I still wanted to make it simple and intuitive so users can easily navigate a website and find the information they need.
-That's why I chose to go with an excellent combination of dark and light colours with a few lighters and darker accent colors that can be seen on hover on some elements such as cards
+That's why I chose to go with an excellent combination of dark and light colors with a few lighters and darker accent colors that can be seen on hover on some elements such as cards

 ![cICgcvX](https://user-images.githubusercontent.com/47572512/190928971-20088c2b-3570-49b3-89bf-f8bce86093aa.jpeg)